 Basecamp starts at $24 per month, and this plan gets you 15 projects.

 Time Tracking and Time Management

-Time is money, and as a small business, you are always running short on both.
-This is why tracking time has become so crucial for small businesses all over the world.
+Time is money, and you are always running short on both as a small business.
+This is why tracking time has become so crucial for small businesses worldwide.

 Time tracking applications help your employees become more productive, and as a result, your business becomes more successful.
 It’s a win-win situation.